Libbum/AxiomaticSemantics/content/posts/using-katex-with-hakyll.md

 +++
-title = "Using KaTeX with Hakyll" byline = "Lightning fast math rendering on the off-chance I ever get around to posting some maths." tags = ["LaTeX", "Haskell", "JavaScript"] date = 2015-08-06 aliases = ["/posts/2015-08-16-using-katex-with-hakyll.html"]
+title = "Using KaTeX with Hakyll" description = "Lightning fast math rendering on the off-chance I ever get around to posting some maths." tags = ["LaTeX", "Haskell", "JavaScript"] date = 2015-08-06 aliases = ["/posts/2015-08-16-using-katex-with-hakyll.html"]